Pachycephalosaurus: Troodon wyomingensis

 In 1943, Barnum Brown and Erich Maren Schlaikjer, with newer, more complete material, established the genus Pachycephalosaurus.
 They named two species: Pachycephalosaurus grangeri, the type species of their new genus, and Pachycephalosaurus reinheimeri.
 P. grangeri was based on AMNH 1696, a nearly complete skull from the Hell Creek Formation of Ekalaka, Carter County, Montana.
 P. reinheimeri was based on what is now DMNS 469, a dome and a few associated elements from the Lance Formation of Corson County, South Dakota.
 They also referred the older species "Troodon" wyomingensis to their new genus.
 Their two newer species have been considered synonymous with P. wyomingensis since 1983.

 In 2015, some pachycephalosaurid material and a domed parietal attributable to Pachycephalosaurus were discovered in the Scollard Formation of Alberta, implying that the dinosaurs of this era were cosmopolitan and did not have discrete faunal provinces.
 In 2025, Wroblewski described a partial squamosal (UW 26525) and two teeth (UW 26611 and UW 26526) from the Ferris Formation as Stygimoloch spinifer, which would be its southernmost record.
+A 2026 study mentioned the discovery of an associated skeleton of Stygimoloch including cranial and postcranial material, that is now deposited at the National Science Museum in Tokyo.